haensl/ngAnimatedScroll/README.md

 ## Usage

-Inject the `animtedScroll` service into your directive, factory, controller, etc. and call it's `scroll()` method.
+Inject the `animatedScroll` service into your directive, factory, controller, etc. and call it's `scroll()` method.

 ### Example: Simple scroll operation